ptomulik/puppet-macro/README.md

 ###<a id="example-7-using-variables"></a>Example 7: Using variables

-You may access puppet variables, for example `$::osfamily` fact.
+You may access puppet variables, for example `$::osfamily` (fact).
 The following example determines default location of apache configs for operating system running on slave:

 ```ruby
 # lib/puppet/parser/macros/apache/conf_dir.rb